Moreno98/NLU_assignments/Assignment_2/README.md

 Moreover, after some though, it occured to me that it may be possible to have multiple parents with dependency ```compound```, so I updated the function to check all the ancestors.
 As final experiment, for curiosity, I tried to use just the direct parent of the node and not the whole ancestors, so I added the parameter ancestors for this purpose.

+> Note: To expand the named entity I took in account the fact that between the token and the head there could be another entity, I tested this and in test.txt it seems this is not the case, so I just check if the compound token has the same entity of the parent or an empty antity, if this is the case its tag is updated (this final update increases the performance of about 4%).

 * reconstruct_output(doc, comp=False, ancestors = True):
   * Input:
     * Doc object from spaCy